Sutherland Elementary School

 Cafeteria Manners

 Use of good manners in the cafeteria and helping see that our cafeteria is clean and orderly is a student’s responsibility.
-Students are expected to pick up dropped paper or food items.
+Students are expected to clean up their lunch area when finished eating.

 Back to Table of Contents